CDThomas/workout-app/notes.md

 - [ ] webpack optimization stuff
   - lodash
 - [ ] add autoprefixer
+  - will either be handled with PostCSS or by styled-components
 - [ ] Could show user names of similar exercises that have been created while creating an exercise
 - [ ] Favicon
 - [ ] prevent scrolling on parent elements (document body) when ExercisePanel reaches its boundaries